ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-5-1.md

-# The Importance of Practicing Empathy and Emotional Intelligence in Trust-Based Workplace Relationships

 In this chapter, we will explore the significance of practicing empathy and emotional intelligence in building trust-based workplace relationships.
 These qualities allow individuals to understand and connect with their colleagues on a deeper level, fostering open communication and strong bonds.
 By prioritizing empathy and emotional intelligence, we can cultivate a supportive and harmonious work environment.